b-at-neu/schedule-builder/README.md

 - Change color of group once all requirements are complete
 - Add button to change amount of years
 - Add option to add a coop
+- Fix bug with row errors not working when parts of row are hidden